howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 Before we start the server, let's quickly understand the main components:

 - `prisma`: This directory holds all the files that relate to your [Prisma](https://www.prisma.io) setup.
-The Prisma client is used to access the database in your GraphQL resolvers (similar to an ORM).
+Prisma Client is used to access the database in your GraphQL resolvers (similar to an ORM).
   - `prisma.yml` is the root configuration file for your Prisma project.
   - `datamodel.prisma` defines your data model in the GraphQL [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).
 When using Prisma, the datamodel is used to describe the database schema.
 - `src`: This directory holds the source files for your GraphQL server.